sreedeepack/Q-Exchange/README.md

     - To render output to a json file
     `scrapy crawl stack -o items.json -t json`

+- You can also run crawlers/main.py if you're on Windows or if you're running it from an IDE.

 ### Pausing and Resuming Crawls
 To enable persistence support you just need to define a job directory through the JOBDIR setting.
 This directory will be for storing all required data to keep the state of a single job (i.e. a spider run).
 It’s important to note that this directory must not be shared by different spiders, or even different jobs/runs of the same spider, as it’s meant to be used for storing the state of a single job.